xy2119/Causal_Knowledge_GNN/README.md

 ## Future Work
 Experiments on more benchmark datasets

-Scalablility of this causal knowledge-enabled GNNs
+Experiments to validate scalablility of this causal knowledge-enabled GNNs

 ## Contributing
 If you have any questions or suggestions towards this repository, feel free to contact me at xy2119@ic.ac.uk.